-Security—In England, Alyson was a cop.
-Security is a concern for her.
-That’s one reason she’s as happy in the Algarve as she is.
+In England, I was a cop.
+Security is a concern for me.
+That’s one reason I’m as happy in the Algarve as I am.
 This is a very safe place to be and a great choice for a single woman.

-Swimming Pools—They’re enticing but a lot of work.
-Many homes in Portugal have them, but don’t commit to owning one yourself until you’ve thought through how much work and expense it will be to maintain it.
+They’re enticing but a lot of work.
+Many homes in Portugal have them, but I recommend you don’t commit to owning one yourself until you’ve thought through how much work and expense it will be to maintain it.

 The police can stop and ask for documents at will.
 If you’re stopped, you must show everything on the list of requirements.
 If you’re missing anything, even your spare pair of contacts, you’ll be liable for a fine payable on the spot.

 Not to worry if you don’t have cash on you to cover the fine.
 The police have electronic cash machines in their cars.